Skip to main content

 However, I quickly realized something: If I never dared to add my own perspective, even when that perspective ran counter to the current, I had no business pretending to have anything to say at all.
 (Also, my following was nowhere near as large as Mendelson's, so I doubted I would even have the opportunity be canceled to begin with ...)
 So I just made peace with the fact that I responded to the film in a way few else did, and left it at that.
 (The review in question is still available and can be found here if you feel like assessing my competency as a critic.)

 It’s a lot easier to sing your praises for a film after it’s already been certified good, after it’s been well received by the masses and other critics and after it's already won an Oscar or two.
 We see this with the retrospective praise for these early Pixar films.
-The little “flaws” that early critics fixated on (Finding Nemo’s preachiness, The Incredibles being just a little too long for an animated film, etc.), they don’t really show up in modern discourse on these films.
+The little “flaws” that early critics fixated on (Finding Nemo’s preachiness, The Incredibles being just a little too long, etc.), they don’t really show up in modern discourse on these films.
 The conversation more resembles Roger Moore’s (Tribune News Service) reflection on Finding Nemo for its 3D theatrical re-release when he declared the film “was and remains the gold standard against which all other modern animated films are measured, a ‘classic’ from the day it premiered.”
 But let me remind you that yes, critics embraced the film, but they embraced it with faceguards and bulletproof vests.
 The best of Pixar's films have never been "Pixar Good.

 This begs the question, who had it right?
 The premiere critics who need permission to drop five stars, or the grown-up fanboys?